GabrielBuzik/Efficient-Risk-Management-Solution/README.md

 At this stage the programe estimates parameters of daily returns distribution chosen by the user.
 Maximum Likelihood estimation method is applied.

-Now there are 6 distributions of log daily returns available for the user to select:
+Now there are **six** distributions of log daily returns available for the user to select:

 + Normal distribution(*classical approach*)
 + Normal distribution with Uniform Jump Diffusion(*simulates rare outliers, that are often underestimanted*)